Kaieteur News

 Kaieteur News is a privately owned daily newspaper published in Guyana.
 Kaieteur News columnists include Freddie Kissoon, Stella Ramsaroop, Adam Harris, and an anonymous columnist who goes by the nom de plume "Peeping Tom".

+History

+Kaieteur News was founded on April 4, 1994.
+According to Freddie Kissoon, a former columnist at the Stabroek News, Kaieteur News established itself within a few years as a competitor to the Stabroek News in Guyana.